AG-w/sd-webui-smea/README.md

 # sd-webui-smea
-smea sampler for a1111 webui (single file only)
+smea sampler for a1111 webui (in single file only)

 originally created by [Koishi-Star](https://github.com/Koishi-Star/Euler-Smea-Dyn-Sampler) and [ananosleep](https://github.com/ananosleep/advanced_euler_sampler_extension)